Find out about the symptoms of breast cancer and when to see your doctor.

 See your doctor if you have breast pain.

-Skin changes include puckering, dimpling, a rash, or redness of the skin.
+Skin changes include puckering, dimpling, a rash, or redness of the skin of the breast.

-The skin on your breast might look like orange peel.
-Or the skin might feel a different texture than usual.
-This can be caused by other things than cancer but get anything that is not normal for you checked out by your doctor.
+The skin might look like orange peel or the texture might feel different.
+This can be caused by other breast conditions but get your doctor to check out anything that is not normal for you.